yvelikova/axway-open-docs/content/en/docs/central/cli_environments.md

 ---
-title: Manage an API proxy using AMPLIFY CLI
+title: Manage an environment using AMPLIFY CLI
-linkTitle: Manage an API proxy using AMPLIFY CLI
+linkTitle: Manage an environment using AMPLIFY CLI
 weight: 6
-date: 2019-07-30
+date: 2019-11-11
-description: Learn how your DevOps service can use AMPLIFY CLI to manage your API proxies.
+description: Learn how you can use the AMPLIFY CLI to manage your environments.
 ---

 *Estimated reading time*: 5 minutes

 ## Before you start

-* If you are applying security to your API proxy, you will need a basic understanding of Basic Authentication ([RFC 7617](https://tools.ietf.org/html/rfc7617)), or OAuth authorization ([RFC 6749](https://tools.ietf.org/html/rfc6749)) and JWT ([RFC 7523](https://tools.ietf.org/html/rfc7523))
 * You will need an administrator account for AMPLIFY Central
 * Install AMPLIFY CLI